occivink/kakoune-snippets/README.md

 Snippets can be executed when a certain string is written directly in the buffer with the help of triggers.
 To each snippet is associated a regex which we call a trigger.

-Triggers can be automatically expanded with the help of the `snippets_auto_expand`, or they can be expanded manually by using the `snippets-expand-trigger` command.
+Triggers can be automatically expanded by setting `snippets_auto_expand` to true, or they can be expanded manually by using the `snippets-expand-trigger` command.
 By default, this command tries to expand the current selection if it is a trigger, but you can also pass it an argument to select a different part of the buffer.
 The option `snippets_triggers_regex` can be used to help select triggers.
 It's a simple alternation of all triggers as a single regex.

 For example, this call will try to select a trigger on the current line and expand it.
 If it fails, the selection stays unmodified.
 ```